Donovan Mitchell NBA Playoffs Player Props: Cavaliers vs. Knicks

 Donovan Mitchell Insights vs. the Knicks

-- This season, Donovan Mitchell has made 10.0 field goals per game, which accounts for 19.9% of his team's total makes.
+- This season, Donovan Mitchell has made 10 shots from the floor per game, which adds up to 19.9% of his team's total makes.

 - This season, he's accounted for 25.8% of his team's three-pointers made, averaging 3.6 per game.